Choose your doorGive back to your community

-The programme starts in November with the Summer Initial Intensive (SII), a cohesive and immersive intensive which weaves together whakawhanaungatanga, the Ako Mātātupu vision, and the Masters of Teaching and Education Leadership qualification.
+The programme starts in November with the Summer Initial Intensive (SII), a cohesive and immersive intensive which weaves together whakawhanaungatanga, the Ako Mātātupu vision, and the Masters of Teaching and Education Leadership (MTEL) qualification.
 The aim is to provide a world-class experience which prepares you to meet the needs of your students, as well as to engage with key stakeholders.

 "During SII, the cohort element was really powerful: there's something so magic about a group of like-minded people coming together to be greater than the sum of their parts."

 After SII, you’ll begin teaching in your partner school in late January on a full salary.
 To accelerate your growth as a teacher, you will teach 60 percent of a full-time teaching load, receive 4 hours per week of in-school mentoring support, whilst completing ongoing study towards your Masters of Teaching and Education Leadership (MTEL) qualification, which is delivered by our tertiary partner, The Mind Lab.